Anyolite/anyolite/README.md

 * [ ] Crystal specs for testing
 * [ ] More stable type casting
 * [ ] Use Array(TypeDeclaration) instead of Hash for keywords in internal methods
+* [ ] Options for inherited and/or inheriting classes

 ### Possible future updates